mwidjaja1/3pfl/README.md

 If you request an Iron On Patch, [follow these instructions to apply it](https://d3ccuprjuqkp1j.cloudfront.net/SupportImages/PDFinstructions/Iron-On_Instructions_2021.pdf?utm_source=offline&utm_medium=productinstructions&utm_campaign=instructionsheet2022).
 You'll have to BYO Parchment or Wax Paper in Step 3.

 ## 5. In a Trophy game where all players are teammates, try to tie 🤝
 In a 2 player trophy game, both players may opt to throw the match so nobody loses trophies.
 To propose doing this, one player must spam the 'Nooo' emoji three times.
 The other player must respond with the 'Nooo' emoji three times _or_ with a 👍.
-If they don't respond this way, this rule is **not** active and it's game on.
-It is against the rules for both players to agree to help and for one player to use that opportunity to backstab the other player into an easy win.
-When this happens, please provide video evidence as soon as you can and report it to @iwidji [on Discord](https://discord.gg/RGzcnXfWhv) or via our [Homepage](https://linktr.ee/3pfl)
+If they don't respond this way, this rule is **not** active, it's game on, and this is allowable.

+It is against the rules for:

+1. Both players to agree to help and for one player to use that opportunity to backstab the other player into an easy win.
+2. For one player to explicitly taunt or grief a teammate in a 1v1 game.

+When this happens, please provide video evidence if you can and report it to @iwidji [on Discord](https://discord.gg/RGzcnXfWhv) or via our [Homepage](https://linktr.ee/3pfl).

 ## 6. Don't give us a reason to change the rules because of you 🌭
 If you're testing the Team Rules to see how far you can go, brace yourself for disappointment just like meeting a fellow person who believes the hotdog is a sandwich.
 These rules can change at anytime with no warning to protect a friendly & active team environment.